Ilfracombe Women’s Fight Club

 Than a Canada Goose with a Visa.

-Or he’s totally unblattidly appalled.
+Or he’s just unblattidly appalled.

 and Spike Milligan had no talent at all.